presentator/presentator/packages/starter/README.md

 To update your Presentator application to the latest available version, just run `composer update` while in the project root directory.

-> For a finer control, check the packages cversion constraint in the `require` section of `/path/to/starter/composer.json`.
+> For a finer control, check the packages version constraint in the `require` section of `/path/to/starter/composer.json`.